 I’ll have Skeeterbug keep doing these until he doesn’t have to ask me how to spell the day of the week, or if his number sentence is right, or if the number of coins he is using is right, etc. Since Aussies don’t use 1c coins he has to round up, and he often forgets when he needs to add another coin.

 These pages are available for download here, and also listed on my Printables page.
 I originally designed some of these in portrait format and decided to switch to landscape, so you’ll see different formats for some pages.
 The calendar pages are available blank or with numbers to trace.
 I did add snow to the weather pages, so there are pages both with snow and without.
 I’ve also left the date off some of the pages so you can use them in future years.
 Thanks to Mama Jenn for the inspiration.
 Enjoy!

-ETA: I've added more calendar notebook pages here, including calendars for 2013, a temperature page for Fahrenheit, and a Write the Date! page formatted for Amercian dates.
+ETA: Need an American version?
+A temperature page for Fahrenheit and a Write the Date! page formatted for Amercian dates can be found here.